bsmth/read_replicas/README.md

 not open for SQL reads in a warm standby configuration.

 Log shipping has a low overhead in terms of network and compute resources because the WAL is sent in batches and is processed in bulk.
-Streaming replication works by continuously In more recent versions of PostgreSQL, both log shipping and streaming replication are employed simultaneously and provide hot standby replicas where the hot standbys are suitable for read-only operations.
+In contrast, streaming replication works by continuously sending WAL records over network connection from the primary to the standbys.
+In more recent versions of PostgreSQL, a combination of both log shipping and streaming replication are employed simultaneously and provides _hot standby_ replicas where the hot standbys are suitable for read-only operations.

 The usual process for setting up read replicas in PostgreSQL is to provide a directory on the primary server where the primary stores archive files.
 It is